Univ.-Prof. Dr. Daniel Veit

 Professor Veit serves as a Senior Editor on the Editorial Board of the Journal of the Association for Information Systems and as a Senior Editor as well on the Editorial Board of the Information Systems Journal.
 For the journal Internet Research he serves as a Disitingushed Advisor.

 Research projects of Prof. Veit were funded by a number of public funding bodies.
 These include amongst others the Framework Programme of the European Union, the VolkswagenStiftung, the Dieter Schwarz Foundation, the German Federal Ministry of Education and Research and the German Federal Ministry of the Interior, Germany.
-Prof. Veit was regularly assessing reserach grant proposals for the Deutsche Forschungsgemeinschaft, the Swiss National Science Foundation, the Framework Programme of the European Union, the German Federal Ministry of Education and Reseach, the German Federal Ministry of Justice and Consumer Protection as well as a number of other public and private third-party funding organizations.
+Prof. Veit was regularly assessing reserach grant proposals for the Deutsche Forschungsgemeinschaft, the Swiss National Science Foundation, the Framework Programme of the European Union, the Alexander von Humboldt-Stiftung, the German Federal Ministry of Education and Reseach, the German Federal Ministry of Justice and Consumer Protection as well as a number of other public and private third-party funding organizations.

-In a number of invited talks, Dr. Veit spoke about innovative energy markets, markets for computing resources and services, innovative digital business models as well as phenomena emerging during the increasing digitalization of enterprises and society.
+In a number of invited talks, Professor Veit spoke about innovative energy markets, markets for computing resources and services, innovative digital business models as well as phenomena emerging during the increasing digitalization of enterprises and society.
 Amongst others he held invited talks at the Stanford University, University of California, Berkeley, the Washington State University, the Smith School of Business at Queens University, Canada, the Vienna University of Economics and Business, the Aalto University School of Business, Finland, the Copenhagen Business School, Denmark, the Warwick Business School, UK, the University of Queensland Business School, Australia, the Monash University, Melbourne, Australia, and the e-IRG E-Infrastructures reflection group of the German EU-Presidency.
 Next to guest lectures at several German universities and teaching assignments in several international MBA and Executive MBA programs, Dr. Veit has been teaching at the Center for Doctoral Studies in Business (CDSB) of the Graduate School of Economic & Social Sciences (GESS) of the University of Mannheim, which is funded within the Initiative of Excellence of the German federal government.
 Dr. Veit is consulting several corporations and has been conducting consulting contracts for a number of state and federal ministries.

 Selected Publications

 Karwatzki, Sabrina, Trenz, Manuel, & Veit, Daniel (2022).
-The multidimensional nature of privacy risks: conceptualisation, measurement and implications for digital services.
-Information Systems Journal, 32(6), 1126-1157. https://doi.org/10.1111/isj.12386 PDF | BibTeX | RIS | DOI |
+The multidimensional nature of privacy risks: conceptualisation, measurement and implications for digital services. https://doi.org/10.1111/isj.12386

 Frey, Alexander, Trenz, Manuel, & Veit, Daniel (2019).
-Three differentiation strategies for competing in the sharing economy.
-MIS Quarterly Executive, 18(2), 143-156. https://doi.org/10.17705/2msqe.00013 PDF | BibTeX | RIS | DOI | URL |
+Three differentiation strategies for competing in the sharing economy. https://doi.org/10.17705/2msqe.00013

 Wunderlich, Philipp, Veit, Daniel, & Sarker, Saonee (2019).
-Adoption of sustainable technologies: a mixed-methods study of German households.
-MIS Quarterly, 43(2), 673-691. https://doi.org/10.25300/MISQ/2019/12112 PDF | BibTeX | RIS | DOI |
+Adoption of sustainable technologies: a mixed-methods study of German households. https://doi.org/10.25300/MISQ/2019/12112

 Trenz, Manuel, Huntgeburth, Jan, & Veit, Daniel (2019).
 How to succeed with cloud services?
-A dedication-constraint model of cloud success.
-Business & Information Systems Engineering, 61(2), 181-194. https://doi.org/10.1007/s12599-017-0494-0 PDF | BibTeX | RIS | DOI |
+A dedication-constraint model of cloud success. https://doi.org/10.1007/s12599-017-0494-0

 Karwatzki, Sabrina, Dytynko, Olga, Trenz, Manuel, & Veit, Daniel (2017).
-Beyond the personalization–privacy paradox: privacy valuation, transparency features, and service personalization.
-Journal of Management Information Systems, 34(2), 369-400. https://doi.org/10.1080/07421222.2017.1334467 PDF | BibTeX | RIS | DOI |
+Beyond the personalization–privacy paradox: privacy valuation, transparency features, and service personalization. https://doi.org/10.1080/07421222.2017.1334467

 Karwatzki, Sabrina, Trenz, Manuel, Tuunainen, Virpi Kristiina, & Veit, Daniel (2017).
-Adverse consequences of access to individuals' information: an analysis of perceptions and the scope of organisational influence.
-European Journal of Information Systems, 26(6), 688-715. https://doi.org/10.1057/s41303-017-0064-z PDF | BibTeX | RIS | DOI |
+Adverse consequences of access to individuals' information: an analysis of perceptions and the scope of organisational influence. https://doi.org/10.1057/s41303-017-0064-z

 Veit, Daniel, Clemons, Eric, Benlian, Alexander, Buxmann, Peter, Hess, Thomas, Kundisch, Dennis, Leimeister, Jan Marco, Loos, Peter, & Spann, Martin (2014).
-Business models: an information systems research agenda.
-Business & Information Systems Engineering, 6(1), 45-53. https://doi.org/10.1007/s12599-013-0308-y PDF | BibTeX | RIS | DOI |
+Business models: an information systems research agenda. https://doi.org/10.1007/s12599-013-0308-y

 Hauff, Sabrina, Huntgeburth, Jan, & Veit, Daniel (2014).
-Exploring uncertainties in a marketplace for cloud computing: a revelatory case study.
-Journal of Business Economics, 84(3), 441-468. https://doi.org/10.1007/s11573-014-0719-3 PDF | BibTeX | RIS | DOI |
+Exploring uncertainties in a marketplace for cloud computing: a revelatory case study. https://doi.org/10.1007/s11573-014-0719-3

 Wunderlich, Philipp, Kranz, Johann, Totzek, Dirk, Veit, Daniel, & Picot, Arnold (2013).
-The impact of endogenous motivations on adoption of IT-enabled services: the case of transformative services in the energy sector.
-Journal of Service Research, 16(3), 356-371. https://doi.org/10.1177/1094670512474841 PDF | BibTeX | RIS | DOI |
+The impact of endogenous motivations on adoption of IT-enabled services: the case of transformative services in the energy sector. https://doi.org/10.1177/1094670512474841

 Administrative roles at the University of Augsburg